 Operator Syntax Description AND fieldExpressionX AND fieldExpressionY true if both fieldExpressionX and fieldExpressionY are true.
-OR fieldExpressionX OR fieldExpressionY true if either fieldExpressionX or fieldExpressionY is true.
-Relationship queries with foreign key values in an OR clause behave differently depending on the version of the API.
-In a WHERE clause that uses OR, if the foreign key value in a record is null, the record is returned in version 13.0 and later, but not returned in versions before 13.0.
-SELECT Id FROM Contact WHERE LastName = 'foo' or Account.Name = 'bar' The contact with no parent account has a last name that meets the criteria, so it is returned in version 13.0 and later.
-NOT not fieldExpressionX true if fieldExpressionX is false.
-There is also a comparison operator NOT IN, which is different from this logical operator.
+OR fieldExpressionX OR fieldExpressionY true if either fieldExpressionXor fieldExpressionY is true.
+In a WHERE clause that uses OR, records are returned even if the foreign key value in a record is null.
+SELECT Id FROM Contact WHERE LastName = 'Young' or Account.Name = 'Quarry'

+Operator Syntax Description NOT not fieldExpressionX true if fieldExpressionX is false.
+There is also a comparison operator ${\tt NOT}\ {\tt IN},$ which is different from this logical operator.